 Bukavu South Kivu, Democratic Republic Of The Congo Travel Guide

 Lake Kivu: The wide freshwater lake on which Bukavu sits is an iconic landmark.
-It has breathtaking picturesque scenery and opportunities for boat trips, serving as a central feature of the city'the geography of.
+It has breathtaking beautiful vistas and opportunities for boat trips, functioning as a central feature of the city'the geography of.

 Ruzizi River: The river flows out of Lake Kivu at Bukavu's southern end, marking the border with Rwanda.
-It symbolizes a geographical and political boundary, connecting the Great Lakes region.
+It symbolizes a geographical and political boundary, joining the North America's great lakes region.

 None prominent or developed for tourism in Bukavu itself.